jhpyle/docassemble/_docs/background.md

 the e-mail is sent.
 The [`send_email()`] function marks the "task" as "performed" if the e-mail successfully sends.

+The [`response()`] function is necessary to indicate that the task has finished.
+If this is not included, the interview logic will be evaluated after the [`code`] block finishes.
+In some cases, this will be what you want, but in most cases this is not what you want.

+In the context of the web application, the [`response()`] function stops code execution and returns an HTTP response to the browser, but in the context of a scheduled task, it merely stops code execution.
+If you pass text to [`response()`], the text will be printed to the output.

+By default, any changes made to the interview answers will be saved.
+Thus, your scheduled task can affect what the user sees in the web application.
+However, if your code does not change the answers, or you do not need the answers to be saved, you can call `response(null=True)`.
+This will tell **docassemble** not to save the answers.
+Doing this can help conserve system resources.
+This behavior of the [`response()`] function only works in the context of scheduled tasks.

+If you are using [Docker] and you want to access the log of output of scheduled tasks, use [`docker exec`] to enter the container and look at the file `/var/spool/mail/mail`.
+The log consists of e-mail messages.
+You can also view these messages using the `mail` command.

 ## <a name="enabling"></a>Enabling scheduled tasks

 Scheduled tasks need to be triggered by some external source.